Azure/azure-powershell/src/Network/docs/Get-AzExpressRouteCircuitArpTable.md

 ```

 ### -CircuitName
-The name of the express route circuit.
+The name of the circuit.

 ```yaml
 Type: System.String